etiennebr/rstdocs/Applications/Feature Extraction/RadiometricIndices.rst

 These additional ressources can be useful for further information:

-`otbVegetationIndicesFunctor, otbWaterIndicesFunctor and otbSoilIndicesFunctor classes <http://www.readthedocs.org/otbVegetationIndicesFunctor, otbWaterIndicesFunctor and otbSoilIndicesFunctor classes.html>`_
+otbVegetationIndicesFunctor, otbWaterIndicesFunctor and otbSoilIndicesFunctor classes